-Dianthus is a very beautiful small perennial, belonging to the Caryophyllaceae family, which is excellent to decorate the garden
+Dianthus is a beautiful small perennial, part of the Caryophyllaceae family.

 Remember these Dianthus facts

 Name – Dianthus

 Height – 6 to 8 inches (15 to 20 cm)